miku86/notes/01_YDKJS_UG.md

 ## Chapter 1 - Into Programming

-*Up & Going* is an introduction to several basic concepts of programming and how to approach and understand the rest of the titles in this series.
+*Up & Going* is an introduction to several basic concepts of programming.
 This book will briefly explore what you need to get *up and going*.

-This book starts off explaining the basic principles of programming at a very high level.

 Chapter 1 is a quick overview of the things you'll want to learn more about and practice to get *into programming*.

-Chapter 2 will help guide you to a familiarity with JavaScript's flavor of programming.
-Chapter 2 introduces what JavaScript is about, but again, it's not a comprehensive guide -- that's what the rest of the *YDKJS* books are for!
+Chapter 2 introduces what JavaScript is about, but again, it's not a comprehensive guide
+- that's what the rest of the *YDKJS* books are for!

 ## Try It Yourself